ppratyush09/ppratyush09/README.md

 ## 🌟 Achievements
 - 🏆 Top 5% on [TryHackMe](https://tryhackme.com/r/p/ivor)
 - 📝 Winner of a whitepaper campaign at a previous employer (Topic: Zero Trust Architecture)
-- 🎓 Secured 6th Position in the 7th Standard District Board Examination (Sundargarh, Odisha, 2006)
+- 🎓 Secured 6th Position in the 7th Standard District Board Examination (Sundargarh, Odisha - 2006)

 ---